nholthaus/units/README.md

 Compile-time Unit Manipulation
 ------------------------------

-In many cases, unit equations are used to determine derived values from a set of values which are known at comile-time.
+In many cases, unit equations are used to determine derived values from a set of values which are known at compile-time.
 In these situations, it would be optimal to pre-compute the derived values _at compile time_, thus generating no machine code and incurring no run-time penalty.

-The `unit_value_t` class is the mechanism in the units library to perform compule-time arithmetic.
+The `unit_value_t` class is the mechanism in the units library to perform compile-time arithmetic.
 The `unit_value_t` class functions exactly the same way as `std::ratio`, but with an associated unit tag and the ensuing type safety.

-For a simple example, let's define a right triangle whose hypotnuse is the sum of the squares of its side (a pythagorean triple)
+For a simple example, let's define a right triangle whose hypotenuse is the sum of the squares of its side (a pythagorean triple)

 	struct RightTriangle
 	{